NiteshMethani/PlotQA/README.md

 It consists the following fields:

 ```
-<u>models</u>: It is a list of dictionaries.
+*models*: It is a list of dictionaries.
 Depending on the type of the plot (single or 2,3,4-multi),
 	the length of the dictionary can vary from 1 to 4.
 	Each dictionary contain the following keys-
 	name: Label corresponding to each datapoint.